-MC² – a mini conference on Youth Voice and Inclusive Music Education
+MC² – a mini conference on Early Years

-Sage Gateshead is delighted to present MC2, the fourth in our series of mini conferences for Music Leaders, music teachers, project workers and musicians working with children and young people that are experiencing challenging circumstances.
-MC² will include presentations, workshops and a panel discussion with a focus on Youth Voice and Inclusive Music Education.
+Sage Gateshead is delighted to present MC2, the fifth in our series of mini conferences for Music Leaders, music teachers, project workers and musicians working with children and young people that are experiencing challenging circumstances.
+MC² will include presentations, workshops and a panel discussion with a focus on Early Years and Inclusive Music Education.

 Delegates will come away with new knowledge, insight, skills and contacts.

 Places are limited so advanced booking is essential.

 Cost: £12.50.
 A 20% discount is available for Music Education Hub staff and music teachers, Youth Music funded organisations and students.
 Please email [email protected] to receive a promo code.